Trigger warning: the following story includes graphic sexual and violent content EDIT: The story has been edited as of 05/01

 He stepped back.
 “Are you okay?”
 She was surprised to find worry upon his face.

 He snatched the Kleenex box off of her desk and gently placed it on her lap.
-“Are you a virgin?”
+“Are you–are you a virgin?”

 With trembling hands, Mary wiped her legs with the tissue as quickly as she could.
 “Yeah.
 I’m—I’m 17.”